Are you passionate about child care and worklife issues surrounding families?

 - Serving on the Membership Committee to recruit and retain Board members.

-The incumbent will demonstrate a strong interest in issues related to child care and parent issues.
-The incumbent will also represent the interests of other NIH employees and their dependents and ensure that the interests of the diverse population of the NIH community is an integral part of the decision making process.
+The applicant will demonstrate a strong interest in issues related to child care and parent issues.
+The applicant will also represent the interests of other NIH employees and their dependents and ensure that the interests of the diverse population of the NIH community is an integral part of the decision making process.

 Since meetings are held during the workday, supervisory concurrence must be attained prior to submitting a nomination to serve on the Board.
 Participation on the Board is an official duty and may be included as a non-critical element on an employee’s performance plan.